 6. Consideration of responses to the consultation — Ofwat up to 10 working days

 Before deciding whether to grant an appointment, we will consider the responses to the consultation.
 If objections are raised we will try to resolve them as quickly as possible.
 We also need to have received signed copies of bulk services contracts in order to recommend that an appointment is granted.

 7. New appointment made — Ofwat up to 10 working days

 Subject to us receiving copies of signed bulk services contracts, we will either issue you a new appointment or vary your existing appointment if you already have one.
-We will notify the relevant appointed water companies and other parties such as the Environment Agency and the local authorities once we have done so.
+We will notify the relevant appointed water companies and other parties such as the Environment Agency, the Drinking Water Inspectorate, Natural Resources Wales (if applicable), the Consumer Council for Water and the local authorities once we have done so.